 What do we notice if iron is not where it should be when raising a T4-containing thyroid medication?

-The most common observed result if iron is too low when raising NDT or T3 is rising levels of Reverse T3 (RT3)…and that means you can still feel very hypo.
+The most common observed result if iron is too low is rising levels of Reverse T3 (RT3)…and that means you can still feel very hypo.
 RT3 is an inactive hormone, and the higher it goes, the more hypothyroid we get, as it blocks T3 from getting into your cells.
-You can read more about RT3 here.
-And as RT3 rises, T4 starts to fall lower, as does T3, sooner or later.
+You can read more about RT3 here <—-READ.
+And as RT3 rises, Free T4 starts to rise, then will fall, sooner or later.

 To the contrary, they probably are NOT great.

 Iron and cortisol lab results have nothing to do with just falling anywhere in the normal range, as unfortunately doctors don’t understand.
 Same with your aldosterone level.
 We, as thyroid patients, learned this years ago in the early patient-to-patient Stop the Thyroid Madness movement. i.e. due to observing so much lab work, we saw that it’s “where” we fall in those ranges that means something, not the fact that we fall in them anywhere.
 How do we know that?
 Because we were seeing where people fell who didn’t have an issue in their iron, cortisol or aldosterone levels, and it was pretty consistent where they fell.
 It still is!!

 What should I do with all this??